tomasel/MSP432-games-unitn-IoT/README.md

 # MSP432-games-unitn-IoT
-Small series of retro games for the MSP432 with launchpad mkII
+Small series of simple games for the MSP432 launchpad with BoosterPack mkII

-## Priorities
+## To do
-   1. Games
-   2. Sound
+   - More games
+   - Music
-   3. GUI
+   - Selection GUI
-   4. font
+   - Highscores
+   - Sleep and schedule functions
+   - Timer for minesweeper

 ## (to be (maybe)) Implemented games
 | Prefix | Game            |   Status   |Coder|